 Annaleah co-taught an introductory class for freshman through the First Year Programs department at UO and also taught musical theatre to children and adults for three years.
 Her long-term career goal is to be a high school biology teacher, but she is enjoying taking a hiatus from teaching to learn more about students from an administrative viewpoint.
 Annaleah’s current research surrounds musical theatre representations of the American family post-World War II...and chemistry.

 Civic Interests and Experience

 An active member of the Campus Advisory Network, Annaleah has helped facilitate several Safe Space trainings and is an ally of the LGBT community.
-She also has a passion for animals and the environment, and volunteers with Tree House Humane Society, a cage-less, kill-free cat shelter in Chicago.
+She also serves as a Board Member and the Studio Manager for the newly-founded nonprofit Glenwood Dance Studio in Rogers Park.